wuyang1002431655/tango_with_django_19/manuscript/chapter-testing.md

 etc).
 Django's testing machinery is derived from Python's but also provides a number of other asserts and specific test cases.

-Now lets run the test:
+Now let's run the test:

 {lang="text",linenos=off}
 	$ python manage.py test rango